AzureDevOps3/duffney.github.io/_drafts/2018-08-09-SecureGroupVarsWithAnsibleValut.md

 ![unsecureVarValue](/images/posts/SecureGroupVarsWithAnsibleVault/unsecureVarValue.png "unsecureVarValue")

 If we run the ansible command with the debug module we can see the variables available to the remote systems.
 To do that I'll run the ansible command with the debug module and the argument `var=hostvars[inventory_hostname]` to display all the variables.
 Since I'm not using the default ansible location I also have to specify my inventory file and group of hosts I'd like to target.
-As you can see in the output below the password is visable here as well in clear text.
+As you can see in the output below the password is visible here as well in clear text.
 We could solve this problem two ways.
-We could encrypt the entire file with ansible-value or we can seperate sensitive and nonsensitive variables.
-I'll opt to seperate the variables, encrypting the entire is a bit overkill in this example.
+We could encrypt the entire file with ansible-value or we can separate sensitive and non-sensitive variables.
+I'll opt to separate the variables, encrypting the entire is a bit overkill in this example.

 ```powershell
 ansible -m debug -a 'var=hostvars[inventory_hostname]' -i /vagrant/inventory.yml win